MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ### Add a resource role to the access package

 Add the member role of the group resource to the access package.
-Provide the **Id** of the access package, **Id** of the group catalog resource for the accessPackageResource, and the **originId** of the Member role that you previously recorded.
+Provide the **Id** of the access package, **Id** of the group catalog resource for the accessPackageResource, and the **OriginId** of the Member role that you previously recorded.

 ```powershell
 $accessPackageResource = @{